lucoiso/UEFSR/README.md

 ## About

 This plugin was built as a adapted version of the original AMD FSR 1.0 plugin for UE4 to properly work in Unreal Engine 5.

-**This plugin will be deprecated when AMD launch a official version.**

-## Links
+**Supports:**

+* DirectX 12.
+* DirectX 11.
+* Vulkan.

+**Links:**

-**AMD GPU Open Documentation:** https://gpuopen.com/learn/ue4-fsr/
+* AMD GPU Open Documentation: https://gpuopen.com/learn/ue4-fsr/

 -----------------------

 # AMD FidelityFX Super Resolution 2.0
 AMD has released the new FSR version which supports:
-* DirectX® 12.
+* DirectX 12.
-* Vulkan®.
+* Vulkan.
 * Unreal Engine 4.26/4.27 and Unreal Engine 5 as a plugin from the Unreal Marketplace.

 Please check it out at [GPU Open](https://gpuopen.com/fidelityfx-superresolution-2/) and/or [Unreal Engine Marketplace](https://marketplace-website-node-launcher-prod.ol.epicgames.com/ue/marketplace/en-US/product/fidelityfx-super-resolution-2)!